-The core_requests member specifies the range of core X protocol requests to record.
+The core\requests member specifies the range of core X protocol requests to record.
 Core X protocol requests with a major opcode that is between first and last, inclusive, will be recorded.
 A BadValue error results if the value of first is greater than the value of last.
 If the values of both first and last are zero, no core X protocol requests will be recorded.

-The core_replies member specifies the range of replies resulting from core X protocol requests to record.
+The core\replies member specifies the range of replies resulting from core X protocol requests to record.
 Replies that result from core X protocol requests with a major opcode between first and last, inclusive, will be recorded.
 A BadValue error results if the value of first is greater than the value of last.
 If the values of both first and last are zero, no core X protocol replies will be recorded.

-The ext_requests member specifies the range of X extension requests to record.
-X extension requests with a major opcode between ext_major.first and ext_major.last, and with a minor opcode between ext_minor.first and ext_minor.last, inclusive, will be recorded.
-A BadValue error results if the value of ext_major.first is greater than the value of ext_major.last or if the value of ext_minor.first is greater than the value of ext_minor.last.
-If the values of both ext_major.first and ext_major.last are zero, no X extension requests will be recorded.
+The ext\requests member specifies the range of X extension requests to record.
+X extension requests with a major opcode between ext\major.first and ext\major.last, and with a minor opcode between ext\minor.first and ext\minor.last, inclusive, will be recorded.
+A BadValue error results if the value of ext\major.first is greater than the value of ext\major.last or if the value of ext\minor.first is greater than the values of both ext\major.first and ext\major.last are zero, no X extension requests will be recorded.

-The ext_replies member specifies the range of replies resulting from X extension requests to record.
-Replies that result from an X extension request with a major opcode between ext_major.first and ext_major.last, and a minor opcode that is between ext_minor.first and ext_minor.last will be recorded.
-A BadValue error results if the value of ext_major.first is greater than the value of ext_major.last or if the value of ext_minor.first and ext_major.last are zero, no X extension replies will be recorded.
+The ext\replies member specifies the range of replies resulting from X extension requests to record.
+Replies that result from an X extension request with a major opcode between ext\major.first and ext\major.last, and a minor opcode that is between ext\minor.first and ext\minor.last will be recorded.
+A BadValue error results if the value of ext\major.first is greater than the value of ext\major.last or if the value of ext\minor.first is greater than the values of both ext\major.first and ext\major.last are zero, no X extension replies will be recorded.

-The delivered_events member specifies the range of both core X events and X extension events to record.
+The delivered\events member specifies the range of both core X events and X extension events to record.
 These events are delivered to at least one client.
 Core X events and X extension events with a code value between first and last inclusive will be recorded.
 A BadValue error results if the value of first is greater than the value of last.
 If the values of first and last are zero, no events will be recorded.

-The device_events member specifies the range of both core X device events and X extension device events to record.
+The device\events member specifies the range of both core X device events and X extension device events to record.
 These events may or may not be delivered to a client.
 Core X device events and X extension device events with a code value between first and last inclusive that are not delivered to any clients will be recorded.
 A BadValue error results if the value of first is greater than the value of last.
-A BadValue error results if first is less than two or last is less than two, except that if first and last are zero, no events will be recorded.
+A BadValue error results if first is less than two, except that if first and last are zero, no events will be recorded.